 I used to say “I like coffee with my half and half,” which was the truth.
-I would pour in the cream to make the coffee less bitter and much creamier.
-Over the years, I’ve transitioned from love for cream to grass-fed butter in my coffee… and the results are where it’s at!
-Removing super processed dairy from my coffee has helped with tummy troubles, acne and bloating.
-And the extra dose of healthy fats keep me satiated, creating a creamy coffee that kick starts my digestive system.
+I would pour in the cream to make the coffee less bitter, as well as much creamier.
+Over the years, I transitioned from love for cream, to grass-fed butter in my coffee… and the results are where it’s at!
+Removing super processed dairy from my coffee has not only helped with tummy troubles, but also acne and bloating.
+And the extra dose of healthy fats keep me satiated, because the creamy coffee kick starts my digestive system.

 Or, maybe even try drinking black coffee.
 According to Raj, this is the BEST way to get the most out of a cup of coffee.
 And yes, there is a way to do it without gagging from the bitterness or harsh acidic bite.
 Here’s how:

-Buy specialty coffee and brew it the right way.
+Buy specialty coffee and then brew it the right way.
 A good specialty-grade bean ground fresh and made in a french press—bitterness?
 Gone.
 Gross acidity?
 Gone.
-It’s incredibly balanced and full of flavor on its own.
+It’s incredibly balanced, as well as full of flavor on its own.
 No additives necessary.

 2. Buy from the right farms and roasters